ethereum/consensus-specs/specs/simple-serialize.md

 # SimpleSerialize (SSZ)

-**Notice**: This document is a work-in-progress describing typing, serialization, and Merkleization of Eth 2.0 objects.
+**Notice**: This document is a work-in-progress describing typing, serialization, and Merkleization of Eth2 objects.

 ## Table of contents
 <!-- TOC -->